nolus-protocol/nolus-money-market/README.md

 ### Upgrade dependencies

-Using the reviously installed cargo-edit one can easily upgrade the dependencies.
+Using the previously installed cargo-edit one can easily upgrade the dependencies.
 For more details please refer to

 ```sh
 cargo upgrade --help